jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 <a name='livesync'></a>
 ## Bluemix Live Sync

-If you are building a Node.js application, you can use Bluemix™ Live Sync to quickly update the application instance on Bluemix and develop as you would on the desktop without redeploying.
-When you make a change, you can see that change in your running Bluemix application immediately.
-Bluemix Live Sync works from both the command line and in the Web IDE.
+With Node.js apps, you can make changes to static files, like HTML or CSS, and have them immediately propagated to the deployed app by using the IBM® Bluemix™ Live Sync feature.

+In the Web IDE, turn on Live Edit and see your updated static files by refreshing the app in your browser to see the changes.
+If you update a node module, use the **Quick Restart** icon to restart the Node run time in a matter of seconds, without redeploying the app.

+You can use the Debugger to create breakpoints and inspect variables in your node modules so you can isolate problem areas as you work.
 For more information about Live Sync, [see the Bluemix Live Sync documentation][1].

 <a name='etools'></a>
 ## IBM Eclipse Tools